Explore the adventure, wildlife and aboriginal culture that awaits you in Darwin!

 Deckchair Cinema – a unique outdoor cinema experience on the edge of Darwin Harbour that is truly stunning: watch the sunset over the sea and enjoy the tropical garden setting with a meal and a drink before the movie starts.

 You can take your own picnic, strictly NO BYO though, they are licenced to sell alcohol there.
-The box office and kiosk open at 6.30pm every night.
+The box office and kiosk open at 6.00pm every night April to November.

 To view a selection of heritage sites, please refer to the map you have been given of the Heritage & Cultural Trail.